wilxyz/SpotFinder---Car-Parking-System/Readme.md

 <div style="margin-left: 50px; margin-right: 50px;">

 **1. Install the Required Pre-requisites.**
-- *To run the program, ensure that you have Python 3.7 or higher installed.
-Also, this program uses SQLite3 Database, in which it is pre-installed together with Python, so no additional necessary installation is required for this part.*
+- *To run the program, ensure that you have `Python 3.7` or higher installed.
+Also, this program uses `SQLite3` Database, in which it is pre-installed together with Python, so no additional necessary installation is required for this part.*

 **2. Save the Program.**
-- *Copy the program code and paste it into an empty text editor, may it be from VS Code or Notepad.
-Save the file and name it as "parking_management.py"*
+- *Copy the program code and paste it into an empty text editor, may it be from `VS Code` or `Notepad`.
+Save the file and name it as `"parking_management.py"`*

 **3. Create a Directory**
 - *Save the file in a dedicated directory.
-Once the program is being executed, the SQLite database (parking_management.db) will then be created here, ensuring that the Python file and the database are in the same location.*
+Once the program is being executed, the `SQLite` database (`parking_management.db`) will then be created here, ensuring that the Python file and the database are in the same location.*

 **4. Run the Program**
 - *Open a terminal or command prompt.*